Native Linux Games for an Arcade Cabinet: Cave Story

 The Game

 I had a lot of fun playing through Cave Story.
 It reminded me of the many hours I spent playing Metroid when I was younger.
-The controls feels crisp, the game play mechanics are fun, and the variety of weapons is pretty good.
+The controls feel crisp, the game play mechanics are fun, and the variety of weapons is pretty good.

 Cave Story isn't the kind of game you can just sit down with and play for five or ten minutes, like you can with something like the shooters from ABA Games.
 You have to explore and fight your way forward far enough to get to a save point with this one.